-Within Claims Submission Deadlines Scenario Documentation Requirement Submission Address that ForwardHealth has removed or enddated the other health insurance procedures (do not use the prepared provider-based billing claim).
-ForwardHealth Claims and Adjustments 6406 Bridge Rd coverage from the member's file.
+Within Claims Submission Deadlines Scenario Documentation Requirement Submission Address The provider discovers through the EVS A claim according to normal claims submission ForwardHealth that ForwardHealth has removed or procedures (do not use the prepared provider-based Claims and Adjustments enddated the other health insurance billing claim).
+6406 Bridge Rd coverage from the member's file.
 Madison WI 53784-0002